DATAMATH CALCULATOR MUSEUM

 At first glance looks this early EL-204 calculator like a typical Sharp design of the Seventies but sports a red LED display instead the more common green Vacuum Fluorescent Display (VFD) known from many similar products of this timeframe.

-Dismantling the featured EL-204 manufactured in November 1976 in Japan reveals a clean design based on a single-sided printed circuit board (PCB) for the main electronics and a double-sided PCB for the keyboard and powered by a disposable 9 Volts battery.
+Dismantling the featured EL-204 manufactured in December 1976 in Japan reveals a clean design based on a single-sided printed circuit board (PCB) for the main electronics and a double-sided PCB for the keyboard and powered by a disposable 9 Volts battery.
+Learn how to decipher the 6311589Y Date code hidden in the serial number of the pictured calculator.

 Removing the PCBs from the calculator housing divulges an unexpected surprise!
 The EL-204 makes use of a Texas Instruments TMS0956 single-chip calculator circuit based on the TMS1000 Microcomputer family.
 The TMS0950 architecture was introduced in 1975 with the TI-1200 and TI-1250 and soon replaced with the TMS0970, one of the most successful calculator chip designs.